Purchases made through links earn us a small commission, at no extra cost to you.

 - Leave no trace by carrying out all your garbage.

 What to Bring: Wear hiking shoes/boots or supportive runners with good grips.
-Hiking poles aren’t mandatory but are nice to have for the descent if you want to take some stress off your knees.
+Hiking poles aren’t necessary but are nice to have for the descent if you want to take some stress off your knees.

 - Dress in layers and bring rain gear because the weather can change quickly in the mountains.
 It also can be windy at the viewpoints on the ridge.